sanjeevkumarsingh/Room-Booking/README.md

 # Room-Booking
-This is Create and Get REST API with in memory DB and test cases
+This code has Create and Get REST API with in memory DB and test cases

 ===========Read Me============